IM-NYC/IM-NYC/README.md

 ### ⭐️ ABOUT ME ⭐️

   I have 2 years of experience with C++ and Python.
-Currently pursuing a high-school diploma.
+Currently looking for a open job position and pursuing a high-school diploma.

 - 🔭 I’m currently working on creating a framework for game development on OpenGL.
 - 🌱 I’m currently learning the OpenGL library using C++.